-No impairment of goodwill was recognized during the years ended March 31, 2014, 2015 and 2016.
+No impairment of goodwill was recognized during the years ended March 31, 2015, 2016 and 2017.

-The Company recorded ¥11 million of loss on impairment of the trademark right related to hi-ho in "Sales and marketing" expenses in the Company's consolidated statement of income for the year ended March 31, 2016.
+The Company recorded \(\frac{\pmathrm{1}}{11}\) million and \(\frac{\pmathrm{8}}{81}\) million of loss on impairment of the trademark right related to hi-ho in "General and administrative" expenses in the Company's consolidated statement of income for the year ended March 31, 2016 and 2017, respectively.
 Because of the recent decrease in revenues of hi-ho, the Company recognized that the trademark might be impaired.
 The carrying value of the trademark exceeded its fair value and the impairment loss was recognized in an amount equal to the excess of the carrying amount of the trademark over the fair value of the trademark.
 The fair value of the trademark was calculated using the relief-from-royalty method.
 The amount of loss was included in the network service and system integration business segment.